zulip/zulip/docs/dev-remote.md

 Be sure to replace `branchname` with the name of your actual feature branch.

-Once `git push` has completed successfully, you are ready to fetch the commits from your remote dev instance:
+Once `git push` has completed successfully, you are ready to fetch the commits from your remote development instance:

-1. In *Terminal* or *Git BASH*, connect to your remote dev instance with `ssh user@host`.
+1. In *Terminal* or *Git BASH*, connect to your remote development instance with `ssh user@host`.
 2. Change to the zulip directory (e.g., `cd zulip`).
 3. Fetch new commits from GitHub with `git fetch origin`.
 4. Change to the branch you want to work on with `git checkout branchname`.